s02singh/BloodBound/ProjectDocument.md

 Rage - As you inflict damage and take damage, you slowly build a rage meter.
 Once you are full, the character emits a red lightning aura.
 Press V to trigger Rage Blast.
+Lightning - As time goes on, you slowly activate the lightning ability.
+Once you are full, the character emits a blue lightning aura.
+Press C to trigger Lightning Strike

 Current Controls:
 Movement: WASD